hpsworldwide/pwc-reactive-pipelines/README.md

 )
 ```

-This may be useful if you have a non reactive service to call :
+This may at last be useful if you have a **non reactive service** to call :

 ```java
 //In confirmationService's class